 SSRIs ease depression by affecting naturally occurring chemical messengers (neurotransmitters), which are used to communicate between brain cells.
-SSRIs block the reabsorption (reuptake) of the neurotransmitter serotonin (ser-oh-TOE-nin) in the brain.
+SSRIs block the reabsorption (reuptake) of the neurotransmitter serotonin in the brain.
 Changing the balance of serotonin seems to help brain cells send and receive chemical messages, which in turn boosts mood.

-Selective serotonin reuptake inhibitors approved to treat depression
+SSRIs approved to treat depression

-SSRIs approved by the Food and Drug Administration to treat depression, with their generic names followed by brand names in parentheses, include:
+SSRIs approved by the Food and Drug Administration (FDA) to treat depression, with their generic names followed by brand names in parentheses, include:

-Some SSRIs are available in extended-release form or controlled-release form, often designated with the letters XR or CR.
-These SSRIs provide controlled release of the medication throughout the day or for a week at a time with a single dose.
+Paxil CR is an SSRI that provides controlled release of the medication throughout the day or for a week at a time with a single dose.

-Side effects of SSRIs can include:
+Side effects of SSRIs may include, among others:

 Suicide risk and antidepressants

-Stopping treatment with selective serotonin reuptake inhibitors
+Stopping treatment with SSRIs

 Finding the right antidepressant

-Each person may react differently to a particular antidepressant and may be more susceptible to particular side effects.
+Each person may react differently to a particular antidepressant and may be more susceptible to certain side effects.
 Because of this, one antidepressant may work better for you than another, or your doctor may prescribe a combination.

-It can take a long time to find the best treatment for depression.
-It takes several weeks or longer before an antidepressant is fully effective and for initial side effects to ease up.
-You may need to try several antidepressants before you find the right one, but hang in there.
+Typically, it may take several weeks or longer before an antidepressant is fully effective and for initial side effects to ease up.
+You may need to try several dose adjustments or different antidepressants before you find the right one, but hang in there.
 With patience, you and your doctor can find a medication that works well for you.

-Last Updated: 2010-12-09
+Last Updated: 2013-07-09

-© 1998-2013 Mayo Foundation for Medical Education and Research (MFMER).
+© 1998-2016 Mayo Foundation for Medical Education and Research (MFMER).
 All rights reserved.
 A single copy of these materials may be reprinted for noncommercial personal use only.
 "Mayo," "Mayo Clinic," "MayoClinic.com," "Mayo Clinic Health Information," "Reliable information for a healthier life" and the triple-shield Mayo logo are trademarks of Mayo Foundation for Medical Education and Research.